-17 Become imitators of me, brothers, and watch closely those who are walking in this manner, just as you have us {as} an example.
+17 Become imitators of me, brothers, and watch closely the ones walking in this manner, just as you have us {as} an example.

 17 My fellow believers, join together in imitating me, and observe closely those people who live as we do.